ManageIQ/manageiq_depot/README.md

 =========================

 - fork "manageiq_depot"
-- add your extension to your local fork
+- add your extension to your local fork, following format guidance above
 - make pull request
 - we will evaluate the pull request and either accept or request more information
 - you are responsible for issuing pull requests for future changes and versions